msagi/nd9991-c3-autodeploy-superpowers/README.md

   1. [OK] Job failed because of compile errors.
 [SCREENSHOT01]
   1. [OK] Job that failed because of vulnerable packages.
 [SCREENSHOT03]
   1. [OK] An alert from one of your failed builds.
 [SCREENSHOT04]
-  1. Appropriate job failure for infrastructure creation.
+  1. [OK] Appropriate job failure for infrastructure creation.
 [SCREENSHOT05]
   1. Appropriate job failure for the smoke test job.
 [SCREENSHOT06]
   1. Successful rollback after a failed smoke test.
 [SCREENSHOT07]
   1. Successful promotion job.
 [SCREENSHOT08]